Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/charactersheet.md

 #### Blending across weight islands

-The downside of this implementation is that now you may notice that certain limbs might even feel too separated from its neighboring limbs.
-This can result in very sharp transitions between limbs.
-See the the following video which showcases harsh separation between limbs in the part labelled **OLD**:
+The downside of this implementation is that now you may notice that certain limbs might even feel too separated from their neighboring limbs.
+This can result in very sharp transitions between them.
+To exemplify this, see the following video which showcases a harsh separation between limbs in the part labelled **OLD**:

 <video width="70%" style="margin:0 auto;display:block;" controls autoplay loop>
   <source src="/videos/puppet_sheet_island_comparison.mp4" type="video/mp4">